 - Women’s health, including gynecologic exams and preventive care

-In short, general practitioner vs family practitioner focuses primarily on urgent care for adult patients, with limited specialization.
+In short, general practitioners vs family practitioners focus primarily on urgent care for adult patients, with limited specialization.
 Family physician vs general practice, on the other hand, provides comprehensive care across all age groups and often includes multiple specialties like pediatrics, geriatrics, and obstetrics.
 Family doctors are better suited for long-term, community-based care.

 Conclusion